People Who Love Peepholes: Production

 This episode marks the third appearance of Judy Greer on the show.
 She appeared during the fourth season in the episodes "Smooth as a Ken Doll" and "Aunt Myra Doesn't Pee a Lot" as Judith's sister-in-law Myra.
 She also appeared during the third season of Lorre's sister show The Big Bang Theory in the episode "The Plimpton Stimulation" as Dr. Elizabeth Plimpton.
 Starting with this episode, Greer portrays Bridget, Walden's estranged wife.
 The episode had the show's third highest number of viewers ever and was the third episode to pull in over 20 million viewers.

 This episode is also the last to use the original "Manly Men" theme song, the second version debuts in the succeeding episode "Big Girls Don't Throw Food" and is used until "Oh look Al Qaeda" (with one reuse in a season 10 episode, perhaps an error on the editor's behalf).
 The third and final version debuts in season 10.

 Reception

+Ratings

-The episode attracted 20.521 million American viewers and received a 7.2 18–49 rating.
+The episode was watched by 20.521 million viewers in its original American broadcast and received a 7.2 rating in the 18–49 demographic.
 Including DVR ratings, which adds 3.56 million viewers, the episode was watched by 24.09 million viewers.